MitaliShah/diary-app-vanillaJS/README.md

 ## About this project:

-This is a simple diary.
+This is a simple diary app.
+Primary goal of this project was to practice DOM manipulation.

-## Functionality:

 ## Technologies used: